Event Planning Information

 • Multimedia & Audiovisual Needs

-For more information about event setup, including information regarding tables, linens, and keys, contact the Events & Communications Manager.
+For more information about event setup, including information regarding tables/linens, parking, and security, refer to Section F of the Event Planning Guide

 Before inviting a speaker, you should do some basic research on the person.
 If the speaker’s views or positions are likely to be controversial within our community, you might consider whether it would be appropriate to use a format that includes the presentation of an opposing view.